Prepare for change with our marketing transformation guide

 Marketing, like it or not, is a head office or admin function.
 Like most jobs today, marketing roles are susceptible to transformation, automation or outsourcing.
 If this sounds like the preserve of large corporations, you would be wrong.
 Companies of all sizes can transform their marketing and their ROI.
-Read on to find out more.
+Read our marketing transformation guide to find out more.

 Why do I need to transform?
 And what is the impact of digital transformation?

 Firstly, most companies do not have a choice.
 Whether it be a move from offline marketing to online, direct mail to e-mail, networks to social media groups or simply rapid growth, marketing will change.

 Secondly, change is a fact of life for modern marketers.
 Technological change sweeps across the profession and digital skills become more important owing to the digital transformation of marketing itself.

 Thirdly, staying agile in this environment requires marketing and business owners to develop a marketing strategy and marketing plan that are fluid and flexible.
 Also, they must be researched, right on trend and robust.

-Think Beyond is a marketing consultancy operating from Wilmslow and Alderley Edge in Cheshire.
+Think Beyond is a marketing consultancy agency operating from Wilmslow in Cheshire.
 We service clients across the North West and beyond.
 We specialise in marketing strategy to increase sales and marketing ROI and we even help you put that strategy into action.
 To speak to a Chartered Marketer at Think Beyond, call 01625 682110 now.

 What types of transformation in marketing do I need to know about?

 1. Rationalise websites and social channels

 If a business has operated for a long time, it may have many websites, microsites, landing pages, domains and social channels.
 All of these carry cost and burden you can reduce by consolidating or switching off redundant services.
 Even a website that you are not using may be incurring hosting charges.